TommyCheng023/TommyCheng023.github.io/README.md

 link: https://xinyang-cheng.com/

 # Brief Walkthrough (Web Users)
-This is an interactive and mobile responsive personal website.
+- This is an interactive and mobile responsive personal website.
+- **NEW FEATURE!!** The webpage will be displayed in a custom dark mode from 19:00 to 6:00.

 Except for [BUCSSA](https://www.bucssa.org/), all mentioned industries or organizations are linked to their official websites.
 ## Left Menu